AgentBluenote/Mozilla/accessibility/assessment-finished/marking-guide.md

 <dl>
   <dt>The images are currently inaccessible to screenreader users.
 Can you fix this?</dt>
   <dd>Three marks.
-You can fix this by adding in alternative text in any suitable way; see [Text alternatives](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML#Text_alternatives) — describing the image in the text and perhaps also using <code>aria-labelledby</code> to link the two is good. you could also use a plain old <code>alt</code> attribute.</dd>
+You can fix this by adding in alternative text in any suitable way; see <a href="https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML#Text_alternatives">Text alternatives</a> — describing the image in the text and perhaps also using <code>aria-labelledby</code> to link the two is good. you could also use a plain old <code>alt</code> attribute.</dd>
 </dl>

 ##The audio player